-The DNAstorm[TM] FFPE DNA extraction procedure involves the following steps:
+The DNAstormTM FFPE DNA extraction procedure involves the following steps:

-- Preparation of sections: Paraffin sections are cut from a block using a microtome, or the tissue is processed using a grinder or homogenizer. - · Deparaffinization: The paraffin is removed from the sections. - Uncrosslinking and lysis: The tissue is treated to release DNA from histone proteins and other cellular components, and to remove formaldehyde-induced modifications. - RNase A treatment: RNA is degraded using RNase A. This step is optional but highly recommended. - DNA isolation: Cellular debris and other impurities are removed from the DNA.
-The DNA is first bound to a spin column in the presence of Binding Buffer, then washed using Wash Buffer.
+- Preparation of sections: Paraffin sections are cut from a block using a microtome, or the tissue is processed using a grinder or homogenizer. - Deparaffinization: The paraffin is removed from the sections. - Uncrosslinking and lysis: The tissue is treated to release DNA from histone proteins and other cellular components, and to remove formaldehyde-induced modifications. - RNase A treatment: RNA is degraded using RNase A. This step is optional but highly recommended. - DNA isolation: Cellular debris, proteins, and other impurities are removed from the DNA.
+The DNA is first bound to paramagnetic beads in the presence of crowding agents, then washed using 80% ethanol.
 Pure DNA is finally eluted using water or a low-salt buffer.